 Many databases can tell you about articles which could be helpful for your research, but they don't have the rights to reproduce.

 You can limit your search to only give you results with full-text: look for a full-text box and check it off.
 You can also limit to full text after you've run your search.

 If you find an article that is not available full-text, go to Find Periodicals (at the bottom of the main database page) to find out if it is available in another database.
 Be sure to note what year your article is from.

 You can request any article (or book) that is not found in our library through interlibrary loan.
 Fill out the ILL form (under "How do I?" on the main library page).
 Keep in mind that it will take time to borrow the material from another library.

 Use the database toolbar to print, email and save your articles.
 Do not use your browser toolbar.
 Use the EMAIL link to save articles for later.
 Do not copy and paste the URL from your browser to find articles again, it will time out after your search session closes.

 You will need to cite your sources in your paper.
 Many databases provide citations, but they are not in the correct format.
-If your citation doesn't note it is APA it may not be correct.
+If your citation doesn't note it is MLA 8th ed, it may not be correct.
 See the Citing and Plagiarism page in this guide for information on formatting your source citations correctly.